manni2000/MemesGenerator/README.md

 ## MemesGenerator
 The **MemesGenerator** project is a web-based application designed to allow users to create, customize, and download memes.
-The application is hosted on Netlify and developed using HTML, CSS, and JavaScript, showcasing the simplicity and effectiveness of frontend web technologies.
+The application is hosted on Netlify and developed using HTML, CSS, JavaScript and ReactJs showcasing the simplicity and effectiveness of frontend web technologies.

 #### Features:
 - **Meme Template Selection**: Users can select from a variety of popular meme templates to start creating their memes.